GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

 By Herbert Lash and Huw Jones

-NEW YORK/LONDON, Nov 11 (Reuters) - Global stocks rose on Friday for a second day on hopes that signs U.S. inflation is cooling means less aggressive interest rate hikes from the Federal Reserve, an outlook that has the dollar facing its biggest two-day drop in almost 14 years.
+NEW YORK/LONDON, Nov 11 (Reuters) - Global stocks rose on Friday for a second day on hopes cooler U.S. inflation would lead to less aggressive interest rate hikes by the Federal Reserve, an outlook that pushed the dollar toward its biggest two-day drop in almost 14 years.

-Oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID curbs, raising hopes for improved economic activity and demand in the world's top crude importer.
+Crypto exchange FTX filed for U.S. bankruptcy and founder Sam Bankman-Fried stepped down as chief executive, while oil prices jumped after health authorities in top global crude importer China eased some of the country's heavy COVID-19 curbs.

-In another sign that the Fed would be less hawkish about hiking rates going forward due to the better-than-expected report on U.S. consumer prices, gold prices rose to a near three-month high and headed to their best week since July 2020.
+Gold prices rose to a near three-month high and headed to at least their best week since July 2020 after the better-than-expected report on U.S. consumer prices on Thursday bolstered bets the Fed would be less hawkish about hiking interest rates.

-On Wall Street, stocks mostly rose to add to the prior day's biggest daily percentage gains for the S&P 500 .SPX and Nasdaq .IXIC in more 2-1/2 years.
+On Wall Street, stocks mostly rose to add to the prior day's biggest daily percentage gains for the S&P 500 .SPX and Nasdaq .IXIC in more 2-1/2 years after year-over-year inflation in October fell below 8% for the first time in eight months.

 "We got a potential view that the Fed may not need to get as horrible as we thought over the last couple of weeks," Marvin Loh, senior global macro strategist at State Street in Boston, said about the market's exuberance.
 "Risk could be stabilizing here."

-MSCI's all-country stock index .MIWD00000PUS rose 1.53%, lifting it to its highest levels since mid-September, as the market re-priced expectations for the Fed's target rate to peak below 5%, or about 20 basis points lower than recent highs.
+MSCI's all-country world index .MIWD00000PUS rose 1.77%, lifting it to its highest levels since mid-September, as the market repriced expectations for the Fed's target rate to peak below 5%, or about 20 basis points lower than recent highs.

-Fed policymakers on Thursday signaled a more gradual approach to hiking rates, but made clear that rates may still end up higher for longer than most thought just a couple months ago to tame 40-year high inflation.
+The MSCI emerging markets index .MSCIEF jumped 5.3%, in what would be its biggest single-day surge since March 2020.

-Market bets that the Fed will raise rates by 50 basis points at its next meeting in December, instead of 75 basis points, increased.
+Market bets that the Fed will raise rates by 50 basis points at its next meeting in December increased, while the probability of a 75 basis points hike decreased.
 FEDWATCH

-"It's more of a sigh of relief after a cacophony of bad news over the past month or so.
-While the data may be improving in the U.S., it's certainly not the case in Europe," said Mike Hewson, chief markets analyst at CMC Markets.
+"While this year has been amazingly exciting and fascinating from a market perspective, maybe its crescendo was really yesterday," said Christian Chan, chief investment officer at AssetMark Financial Holdings Inc AMK.N.

+The CPI report showed that when "you peeled back the number and it kept on getting better," Chan said, but labor markets and corporate margins will be pressured as the Fed fights to lower inflation, posing potential headwinds for risk assets.

 In Europe, euro zone yields firmed and the EU's executive European Commission said it sees a bigger euro zone slowdown in 2023, though only slightly affecting jobs or public finances.